JSNA Demography

 95% of Hampshire residents identified their gender as being the same as registered at birth.
 0.35% identified their gender as being different to that registered at birth.
 4.6% did not answer.
 At district level, those who identified as being a different gender to that registered at birth ranged from 0.23% in the New Forest to 0.75% in Rushmoor.

 In Hampshire, of those who identified as being a different gender to that registered at birth, 0.1% identified as ‘Trans Woman’, 0.1% as ‘Trans Man’, 0.1% identified as ‘Non Binary’, less than 0.1% identified as ‘other’ and 0.1% did not specify a gender.
-With the exception of Rushmoor, where 0.4% identified as being a different gender to that registered at birth but did not specify which gender they now identify to, all other districts had very similar percentages.
+With the exception of Rushmoor, where 0.4% identified as being a different gender to that registered at birth but did not specify which gender they now identify as, all other districts had very similar percentages.

 Life expectancy and healthy life expectancy